Hussein-Mazeh/PasswordManager/extension/README.md

 # PassMan Browser Extension – Phase 1

-PassMan is a Manifest V3 browser extension that talks to a native Go helper via Chrome/Firefox Native Messaging.
+PassMan is a Manifest V3 browser extension that talks to a native Go helper via Chrome Native Messaging.
 This MVP keeps the surface minimal and prepares for deeper integration with the existing Go CLI.

 ## Architecture